PeARSearch/PeARS-fruit-fly/common-crawl-processor/pipeline/README.md

     python3 filter_documents.py --folder=processed_wet --pathmodel=model_lda --pathdataset=gensim_lda

-You can process as many documents as you like until you reach a corpus size that suits you, just hit Ctrl+C when you want to stop the code.
+You can process as many documents as you like (or as many locations as you have) until you reach a corpus size that suits you, just hit Ctrl+C when you want to stop the code.